derektypist/tic-tac-toe/README.md

 ### Getting Started

 Decide how you would like to play.
-Against the computer or another human player.
+You can play against the computer or another human player.
+If you select One Player, you can choose X or O.  If you make a mistake, select the button with the left arrow and start again.
+If you choose against a human player, the first player can choose X or O.  Each player marks the symbol (e.g. X) in one of the nine squares.
+Play continues until one player has three of his/her symbols in a row (diagonally, horizontally or vertically) or when the board is full.
+The winner is the first player to have three of his/her symbols in a row (diagonally, horizontally or vertically).
+If the board is full and no player has three of his/her symbols in a row (diagonally, horizontally or vertically), the game is a draw.
+You can reset at any time, even before the outcome of the game.
+This is useful in an emergency.

 ### User Stories